-Model Objective/Outputs Proposed Activities Potential Benefits Vegetables - Spring crop intensification: 1.Tomato 2.Onion 3.Bitter gourd Increase productivity of spring vegetable crops.
-Improve post harvest handling practices to reduce losses (crates).
-Increase availability of local vegetables for domestic consumption and export.
-Provision of higher yielding hybrid seed varieties.
-Provision of micro-irrigation on a cost-sharing basis (sprinkler and drip).
+Model Objective/Outputs Proposed Activities Potential Benefits 3.Bitter gourd Increase availability of local vegetables for domestic consumption and export.
 Demonstrations in Dzongkhags and Gewogs centers.
 Training in soil fertility management, IPM and new technologies.
 Strengthening and creation of farmers groups.
-Yield increases between 80- 100percent and additional kg per acre ranging between 0.6-1.2 tons.
-Post harvest losses reduced from 20percent to 5-10percent (tomato).
-Labor costs relative to output value reduced by more than 20percent.
+Post-harvest losses reduced from 20 percent to 5-10 percent (tomato).
+Labor costs relative to output value reduced by more than 20 percent.
 Root crops and spices: 1.Potato 2.Large Cardamom (re-planting) 3.
 Ginger Promote the use of disease-free and high-yielding certified varieties.
 Improve farmers' market access and bargaining power through collective marketing and use of market information systems.
 Improve storage and value addition (sorting and grading).
 Support to NSC Bhur and to private cardamom nurseries.
 Provision of farm-level low-cost storage on a cost-sharing basis (potato and ginger).
 Provision of improved drying and curing facilities for cardamom (improved "bhatti").
 Support FCBL/DAMC in improving MIS systems (auction yards).
 Training in orchard management and improved practices, including organic production (ginger).
 Training in post-harvest handling and value addition, including processing, sorting and grading. (see ginger processing facility model).
 Yield increases between 30- 42percent (potato and ginger).
-Post harvest losses reduced from 25percentpercent to 5- 10percentpercent (potato and ginger).
+Post-harvest losses reduced from 25percentpercent to 5-10 percent (potato and ginger).
 Premium price for graded ginger and potato produce and supply of larger quantities Premium price for better quality of cardamom capsules (color and moisture content).
 Returns to labor nearly doubled for all three commodities.
 Fruit production: 1.Apple intensification 2.Mandarin intensification (plantation rehabilitation) 3.Mandarin production expansion (new plantation) Revitalize apple and mandarin orchards, suffering from micro- nutrient deficiencies, pest and diseases.
 Improve post-harvest storage (apples) to increase off-season availability and reduce imports from India.
 Increase production for export markets (citrus).
 Promote orchard re-planting and rehabilitation with improved and/or grafted good quality planting materials.
 Provision of micro-irrigation on a cost-sharing basis.
 Training in orchard management, including HLB management for citrus.
 Strengthening and creation of farmers groups.
 Training in post-harvest handling and value addition, including processing, sorting and grading. (see zero energy cooling chamber model).
 Increase in number of bearing trees and productivity per tree.
 Incremental fruit production between 2.2-2.5 tons per acre.
-Premium price (+10percentpercent). for graded produce and collective marketing (apples and mandarin) and off- season sales (apples).
-Gross margins per increased up to 200percent.
+Premium price (+10 percent). for graded produce and collective marketing (apples and mandarin) and off-season sales (apples).
+Gross margins per increased up to 200 percent.

 6. Overall productivity of paddy and maize is expected to increase on account of the construction of new irrigation schemes.
-In addition to increased productivity and cropping intensities, farmers would benefit from the introduction of improved seed varieties (hybrid for maize and shorter-term varieties for paddy) and from higher labor efficiency, bringing about incremental incomes of about 300 US\$ per acre and nearly doubling returns to labor/day, rendering paddy and maize production a viable and more attractive economic activity (see table 3).
+In addition to increased productivity and cropping intensities, farmers would benefit from the introduction of improved seed varieties (hybrid for maize and shorter-term varieties for paddy) and from higher labor efficiency, bringing about incremental incomes of about US\$ 300 per acre and nearly doubling returns to labor/day, rendering paddy and maize production a viable and more attractive economic activity (see table 3).